Biography

 A graduate of the Royal Conservatoire of Scotland, Konstantina earned her Master’s degree under Maya Iwabuchi and her Bachelor’s degree under Katie Hull.
 She has performed in orchestral projects with the Royal Scottish National Orchestra, Scottish Opera, Scottish Ensemble, Cyprus Symphony Orchestra, Cyprus Chamber Orchestra, and the Brodsky Quartet, working under the baton of conductors such as Pablo Heras-Casado, Jessica Cottis, Christian Kluxen, and Alpesh Chauhan.
 Her artistic development has been further shaped through masterclasses with musicians including Joseph Swensen, Lutsia Ibragimova, Leland Chen, Simon James, and Simos Papanas.

-A committed educator, Konstantina teaches privately and serves as a Deputy Tutor at the Royal Conservatoire of Scotland Juniors, in addition to roles with the East Dunbartonshire and Midlothian Councils, Sistema Cyprus and Sistema Scotland.
+A committed educator, Konstantina teaches privately and is a Deputy Tutor at the Royal Conservatoire of Scotland Juniors, in addition to roles with Sistema Cyprus, Sistema Scotland the East Dunbartonshire and Midlothian Councils.
 She is a recipient of awards and scholarships from the Nikolas Economou Foundation, the Hope Scott Trust, and the Musical Workshop of the Cyprus Symphony Orchestra.
+Recognized for her outstanding contributions to music education, Konstantina also serves as Cultural Ambassador for the Deputy Ministry of Culture.

 Konstantina performs on a fine copy of a 1774 G.B.
 Guadagnini (Turin) violin, crafted by Stepan Soultanian.
 When she is not performing or teaching, she finds inspiration in nature and in art, often spending time outdoors or visiting museums.